boomman22/Random-password-generator/README.md

 ⚡ Fast and lightweight — no dependencies required

-📋 Copy generated password to clipboard (optional)
+📋 Copy generated password to clipboard

-💻 CLI and/or GUI support (depending on your version)
+💻 CLI and/or GUI support